 - Transition 1 (T1): After completing the swim, participants enter the transition area where they change from their swim gear to cycling gear.
 This transition involves putting on a helmet, cycling shoes, and any other necessary equipment for the bike segment.
 You then take your bike to the “bike out” area of transition before riding.

 - Cycling: Once out of the transition area, participants start the cycling segment.
 The cycling course is typically on roads and can include various terrains and elevations.
 It will typically NOT be closed to vehicular traffic, so ride smart.

 - Transition 2 (T2): After completing the cycling segment, participants enter the second transition area(typically the same area as T1).
 Here, they switch from cycling gear to running gear.
 This transition involves changing into running shoes and possibly changing clothing if it’s an Ironman distance triathlon.

 - Running: The final segment of the triathlon is the running portion.
 The run course is usually on roads, trails, or paths.
 Longer distances may be a shorter loop run multiple times.

 - Finish Line: After completing the running segment, participants cross the finish line, completing the triathlon.
 Their total race time is the sum of the time taken for each of the three disciplines, as well as the time spent in transition areas.

-Additionally, there are variations of the triathlon, such as duathlons (run-bike-run), aquathlons (swim-run), and aqua bikes (swim-bike) which involve two of the three disciplines.
+Additionally, there are variations of the triathlon, such as duathlons (run-bike-run), aquathlons (swim-run), aqua bikes (swim-bike), and swimrun (swim-run-swim-run) events which involve two of the three disciplines.
 The specific race format and distances can vary based on the event and the organizers’ preferences.

 Comparison of Types of Triathlon Distances